Italian eggplant caponata gets a lift from the smokiness created by grilling all the ingredients

 - ½ teaspoon of your favorite hot sauce

 - 4 teaspoons sugar

 - 12 fresh basil leaves or 3 tablespoons dried basil

 These recipes were created in US Customary measurements and the conversion to metric is being done by calculations.
 They should be accurate, but it is possible there could be an error.
 If you find one, please let us know in the comments at the bottom of the page

-- Prep.
-Cut the eggplant and zucchini into 1" slices, discarding the ends.
+- Prep some more.
+Cut the eggplant and zucchini into 1-inch slices, discarding the ends.
 Peel the onion and leave the ends on.
 Cut in half.
 Remove the leaves from the celery and clean it well.
+Save the leaves for another dish such as, they are an underestimated herb.
 Cut the bell pepper in half and remove the stem and seeds.
 Put them all in a big bowl, sprinkle with salt and pepper, pour in about 3 tablespoons olive oil (about half the amount in the recipe).

 - Serve.
 Chop the basil, add it to the pot, stir in the toasted pine nuts, and season to taste.
 You can serve it warm, spooned on slices of baguette, or cool, and chill for a few hours or overnight.